apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Marlena Shaw Dies: Jazz/R&B Singer For Sampling Staple ‘California Soul’ Was 81**
+**US personnel injured in attack on Al-Asad Air Base in Iraq, US official says**

-You can read more about it [here](http://deadline.com/2024/01/marlena-shaw-dead-jazz-singer-for-california-soul-was-81-obituary-1235799183/).
+You can read more about it [here](https://www.cnn.com/2024/01/20/politics/al-asad-air-base-iraq-us-personnel-injured/index.html).

 ## Requirements
 - Python 3.8